How value chain analysis fits into the sales pipeline

 Value Created - Cost of Creating that Value = Profit Margin

-According to Porter, companies can increase their profits by using value chain analysis in two different ways:
+According to Porter’s value chain analysis, companies can increase their profits by using value chain analysis in two different ways:

 For example, if your company develops apps, you can gain cost leadership by cutting contracting costs, or gain competitive differentiation by creating more value in your product to demand a higher price tag.
-Both methods lead to a boost in profit margin.
+Both value chain models lead to a boost in profit margin.